 Top 10 JD Edwards Upgrade Project Mistakes

 Commitment and involvement of senior management in the upgrade is key to successfully maintaining focus on the task at hand and acquiring the required resources.
-Without the commitment and involvement of senior management, the projects seldom accomplish desired outcome.
+Without the commitment and involvement of senior management, the projects seldom accomplish the desired outcome.

 Trying to execute the upgrade as an ad-hoc set of activities, not as a formal project – often ends in a substandard final outcome.
 Executing an upgrade without a strategy and plan – leads to false starts and surprises (timeline, costs, quality) down the road.